Modelling tides for coastal satellite data analysis

 Returning low resolution tide array

-If we plot the resulting data, we can see that we now have 2D tide surfaces for each timestep in our data (instead of the single tide height per timestamp returned by the tidal_tag
+If we plot the resulting data, we can see that we now have two-dimensional tide surfaces for each timestep in our data (instead of the single tide height per timestamp returned by the tag_tides

 function).

-Blue values below indicate low tide pixels, while red indicates high tide pixels.
-If you look closely at the second and third timestep below, you may also be able to see some spatial variability in tide heights within each timestep, with slight variations in tide heights along the left (west) side of the study area:
+Red below indicates low tide pixels, while blue indicates high tide pixels.
+If you look closely, you may see some spatial variability in tide heights within each timestep, with slight variations in tide heights along the north-west side of the study area:

 [20]: